The Less Invasive Therapy for Aortic Stenosis

 The idea of open heart surgery to replace an aortic valve can feel scary.
-Luckily for more and more patients, the less invasive TAVR heart procedure may be an option.
+Luckily, the less invasive Transcatheter Aortic Valve Replacement (TAVR) heart procedure may be an option.

 Unlike open heart surgery, in which an incision is made across the full length of your chest to remove the unhealthy valve, TAVR uses a catheter to implant a new valve within your diseased valve.
 TAVR can be performed in multiple ways but the most common is through an incision in the leg.

-With this less invasive valve procedure, people may return to daily activities sooner than with open heart surgery.
-The procedure may shorten the aortic valve replacement recovery time, which is why more patients are talking to their doctor about it.
+With this less invasive procedure, people may return to daily activities sooner than with open heart surgery.
+TAVR may shorten the aortic valve replacement recovery time, which is why more patients are talking to their doctor about it.

 Other TAVR benefits include: